18 Qualities of Great Dental Websites

-This post was extensively updated on January 9, 2017.
+This post was extensively updated from a post on January 9, 2017.

 1. Professional Website Design

-In my opinion number one factor that can determine if your website will be a success or not is the design.
+In my opinion, the number one factor that determines if your website will be a success or not is the design.

-A good website design follows three basic rules:
+Dental office website design should follow three basic rules:

 Park56Dental does a great job of nailing these 3.